KuciaGuillaume/FiverFarawayIsland/README.md

 ## 🎮 Faraway Island RPG - Progress Update Videos 📹
 Below, you will find a series of progress update videos 🎥 that were sent to the client throughout the development of the Faraway Island RPG project.
 These videos serve as a chronological documentation 📚 of the game's progress, providing a glimpse into the various stages of development and showcasing the collaborative process 🤝 between the client and myself as the game took shape.

-Please enjoy watching the evolution of Faraway Island 🏝️ as it transformed from an initial concept 💡 into a fully realized RPG experience 🕹️.

 📌 Note: You can click on the links to watch each video in a new window.

 - [Video Log 2022-08-29](https://drive.google.com/file/d/10ryHovLjwSuJvmxNhG1ObStit5KirCaV/view?usp=share_link)